Beachborough School, near Brackley

 WORD ON THE GROUND

 The mums I’ve talked to have really rated it, and it definitely has a very upbeat, ‘can-do’ aura.
-The Beachborough Triathlon series and cross-country horse-riding competitions in the school have been going down well.
+The Beachborough Triathlon series and the Beachborough Eventers Challenge (cross-country horse-riding competition) in the school have been going down well.

 THE MUDDY VERDICT: